J-Find Visa: Eligible Universities and How to Apply (2026)

 • 3+ years of business management experience, OR

-• Master’s degree or higher in relevant field
+• Master’s degree or higher in a relevant field

 Business Plan Requirement: